DataAsh21/HOSPITAL_ANALYSIS_MEGA_PROJECT/README.md

 # Emergency Department Visits Analysis 🏥

 ## Overview 📊
 This repository contains the code and analysis for an in-depth study of Emergency Department (ED) visits in the North Canada area during the first quarter of 2018.
-The primary focus of this analysis is to gain insights into Mental Health-related ED OR URDENTCASE visits. 🧠
+The primary focus of this analysis is to gain insights into Mental Health-related ED OR URGENTCASE visits. 🧠

 ## Key Questions Explored ❓
 The analysis aims to answer several key questions posed by the client: